A look at how provinces plan to emerge from COVID-19 shutdown - Sylvan Lake News

 Prince Edward Island

-The Renew P.E.I.
-Together plan calls for the restart of priority non-urgent health-care services on May 1, including certain elective surgeries and select health-service providers, including physiotherapists, optometrists and chiropractors.
-Also to begin May 1 are outdoor gatherings and non-contact outdoor recreational activities of no more than five individuals from different households.
-Screening is to continue at points of entry and all people coming into P.E.I. will be required to isolate for 14 days.
+Priority non-urgent surgeries and select health-service providers, including physiotherapists, optometrists and chiropractors, resumed on May 1 under The Renew P.E.I.
+Together plan.
+The plan also allows outdoor gatherings and non-contact outdoor recreational activities of no more than five individuals from different households.
+But screening is to continue at points of entry into the province and all people coming into P.E.I. are required to isolate for 14 days.

 —-